Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Introduction

 \section{Introduction}

-Kinematic inversion refers to finding a feasible robot configuration such that the robot assumes a desired positioning of one or more of its parts in space \cite{Larochelle2020}.
-For a rigid manipulator, this usually translates to computing joint positions that result in a desired end-effector pose, given the geometric link parameters.
+Kinematic inversion refers to finding a feasible robot configuration such that the robot assumes a desired positioning of one or more of its parts in space.
+For a rigid manipulator, this translates to computing joint positions that result in a desired end-effector pose, given the geometric link parameters.
 This formulation, however, assumes full actuation of rigid robots.
-When the robot itself becomes soft and can bend and twist continuously rather than only at discrete joints, its nature-inspired flexibility opens new possibilities in navigating complex environments and interacting safely with delicate objects, yet this same property makes control in general challenging and even the usually straightforward task of kinematic inversion difficult.
+When a robot is soft, it can bend and twist continuously rather than only at discrete joints.
+This flexibility enables navigation in complex environments and safe interaction with delicate objects, but it also makes control, even basic kinematic inversion, challenging.